llujan2027-ship-it/monopoly/README.md

 Bug testing is alive and in progress, and unimplemented/unfixed features are as follows:

 FEATURES:
+- Sounds to be implemented:
+  - # of clicks corresponding to spaces moved
+  - Mario Kart Wii box sound for Chance
+  - Minecraft chest sound for CommChest
+  - Money/trumpet sound for gaining and losing money, respectively
+- Player piece selection w/ sounds for movement
+- Tutorial at the beginning of the game
-- Adding buildings to properties in full sets
+- Adding buildings to properties in full sets?
-- Mortgaging properties
+- Mortgaging properties???
 - Computer players (likely never)

 BUGS:
 - Game will not end when all but one player is bankrupted (solution untested)

 NITPICKS:
-- Doubles message will appear BEFORE events, likely needs to be rewritten
-- Additional line breaks needed/unnecessary for clarity
-- Add set details in propertyBuy()
+-